Hiring a Bellydancer – About Rates

 Aside from the work that goes into preparing for each single performance, a professional belly dancer has also spent years in training and refining her craft.
 This includes not only her dancing, but cultural information, showmanship, costuming and presentation.

 Just as with any other artist (your floral or dress designer for instance) It is those years of experience that determine quality of the end product you see, not just the time spent on the day of the event.

 Expenses add up in the pursuit of any art form.
 Most of us are passionate about what we do and a healthy portion of our income is invested back into our work (Tax season is a stark reminder!)

 Some of our largest investments are:

-– Costuming: Professional bellydance costumes range from $600-$1000.
+– Costuming: Professional bellydance costumes range from $600-$1000 and up.
 Performing in them causes wear and tear and they must be regularly repaired, rotated and updated.

 – Props: Swords, Candle Trays, Wings, Veils etc., are also costly for high quality items.